moby/moby/experimental/vlan-networks.md

 **Example:** IpVlan L3 Mode Dual Stack IPv4/IPv6, Multi-Subnet w/ 802.1q Vlan Tag:118

 As in all of the examples, a tagged VLAN interface does not have to be used.
-The sub-interfaces can be swapped with `eth0`, `eth1` or any other valid interface on the host other then the `lo` loopback.
+The sub-interfaces can be swapped with `eth0`, `eth1`, `bond0` or any other valid interface on the host other then the `lo` loopback.

 The primary difference you will see is that L3 mode does not create a default route with a next-hop but rather sets a default route pointing to `dev eth` only since ARP/Broadcasts/Multicast are all filtered by Linux as per the design.
+Since the parent interface is essentially acting as a router, the parent interface IP and subnet needs to be different from the container networks.
+That is the opposite of bridge and L2 modes, which need to be on the same subnet (broadcast domain) in order to forward broadcast and multicast packets.

 ```
 # Create an IPv6+IPv4 Dual Stack Ipvlan L3 network